Republic Street, Valletta

 Republic Street (Triq ir-Repubblika), historically known as Strada Reale (Strada Rjali) or Kingsway, is a principal street in the capital city of Valletta, Malta.
 It is about 1 kilometer long (0.6 miles) and is known for legislative, judiciary and commercial purposes.
 It is mostly pedestrianised.

 Republic Street extends from City Gate towards the granaries at Fort St. Elmo.

 In its downward course the main street runs perpendicular with several other streets given Valletta's grid layout.
 It also encounters several buildings and squares of note, such as City Gate, Freedom Square, the Parliament of Malta, Palazzo Ferreria, Royal Opera House, the Archaeology Museum, St. John's Square, the Courts of Justice, the Casino Maltese, Republic Square, Grandmaster's Palace, St. George's Square, Spinola Palace, The Malta Chamber of Commerce, Enterprise and Industry, Casa Rocca Piccola and others.

 The street is managed by the Valletta Local Council as well as the Maltese government, including waste management.

-The street is mostly dedicated to pedestrians, with highly limited vehicle use – only commercial vehicles to load and unload on early morning are allowed.
+The street is mostly dedicated to pedestrians, with highly limited vehicle use – only commercial vehicles loading and unloading in the early morning are allowed.
 This also applies to general maintenance vehicles.
 Only karozzini and electric cabs are allowed to drive up and down the street, while taxis can cross at intersections.

 The Malta Police Force uses Segways to patrol the streets.